effectai/engine/README.md

 3. Build & Deploy the payment contract

-first make sure that the account that deploys the contracts has some sol:
+First make sure that the account that deploys the contracts has some sol:

 ```

 solana airdrop 20 authGiAp86YEPGjqpKNxAMHxqcgvjmBfQkqqvhf7yMV

 ```

-then run the following commands:
+Then run the following commands:

 ```

 cd solana && \